Bounding integral points on the Siegel modular variety A_2(2): Setup of the integrality problem

 We can thus assume (after renormalisation) that each $\Theta_{ab} (\tau_i)^4$ ($ab\in \{ (00),(01), (10) \}$, $i \in \{1,2\}$) belongs to $K$.
 Now, the $j$-invariant of the elliptic curve associated to $\tau_1$ is a rational function of the three fourth powers of theta constants with rational coefficients \cite[p.
 29]{BruiniervdGZagier}, so we can find elliptic curves $E_1$ and $E_2$ defined over $K$ and such that $(A,\lambda) \cong E_1 \times E_2$ over $\Kb$ with the product polarisation.
 For similar reasons as in the first case, it thus amounts to looking at the automorphisms of $E_1 \times E_2$ preserving pointwise the 2-torsion, and there are always exactly 4 of them (possible extra automorphisms of elliptic curves do not preserve the 2-torsion pointwise), given by $\pm \Id$ on each component.

 It thus means that there exists an extension $K'/K$ of degree 4 such that $(A,\lambda,\alpha_2)$ is isomorphic over $K'$ to $E_1 \times E_2$. \end{proof}

-Now, this characterisation of the type of abelian surface of theta coordinates extends to every field of characteristic $\neq 2$, because theta constants can be intrinsically defined as algebraic theta constants, and are compatible with reduction outside of characteristic 2.
+Now, this characterisation of the type of abelian surface of theta coordinates extends to every field of characteristic $\neq 2$, because theta constants can be intrinsically defined as algebraic theta constants (by Mumford's theory of theta functions), and are compatible with reduction outside of characteristic 2.
 This leads to the following result (see \cite[Proposition 8.4]{LeFourn4} which also deals with the case of reduction to a product of elliptic curves).

 \begin{proposition} Let $K$ be a number field and $\gP$ a maximal ideal of $\Ocal_K$ of residue field $k(\gP)$ with $\operatorname{char} k(\gP) \neq 2$.
 Let $P = \overline{(A, \lambda,\alpha_2)} \in A_2(2)(K)$.
 Then, $\psi(P) \in \P^9(K)$ and if the semistable reduction of $A$ modulo $\gP$ is a jacobian of hyperelliptic curve, the reduction of $\psi(P)$ modulo $\gP$ has no zero coordinate, in other words every coordinate of $\psi(P)$ has the same $\gP$-adic norm.